29 April 2025

 I'm not the sweet type.
 Sugar, that is.

 I have fairly simple tastes: Black coffee, plain cake, plain vanilla ice cream, unsweetened tea.
-Don't get me wrong, I can pound back a bag of Reese's peanut butter cups like the best of them.
-That's normal.
+Don't get me wrong, I can devour a bag of Reese's peanut butter cups like the best of them.

 Mr Coffee inherited my portion of the sweet tooth.
-Which, fortunately for him, he also got my portion of keeping it off the scale.
+Fortunately for him, he also got my portion of keeping it off the scale.

 Who in their lactose-fueled mind can stop half way through one of those?
-The Biggest Loser, we are not.
+Not me, and that too is normal.

-At a young age, and by young, I mean still in diapers, society is indoctrinating and molding us into becoming label readers.
+At a young age, and by young I mean still in diapers, society is indoctrinating and molding us into becoming label readers.
 Doctors, media, parents, school, government-subsidized farmers monetarily motivated by the US Department of Agriculture.
-Who would have guessed the USDA paying off wheat farmers would encourage us to eat 6 to 9 servings of bread?!
+The USDA is paying off wheat farmers, who in turn, encourage us to eat 6 to 9 servings of bread.
+NiNE SeRViNgS of bread.
+That's a round of sourdough in one day.

-If government tells us how to eat, it's only natural that movies and TV would follow.
+Since the government tells us how to eat, it's only natural that movies and TV would follow.
 I remember those 1980s-era Skippy peanut butter commercials getting in on the action.
+Don't even start with TikToks about those peanut butters with pistachios and chocolate.

-My 2nd grade sister holding up a jar of peanut butter at the grocery regurgitating through a toothy grin her best Annette Funicello imitation, "Buy this, Linda!
+My 2nd grade sister holding up a jar of peanut butter at the grocery regurgitating through a Vanna White grin and modeling her best Annette Funicello, "Buy this, Linda!
 It has good nutrition!"

 It wasn't until I was 24 and knocked up with my first child that I began to have teeth issues.
 Forget the other dangers of unprotected sex.
 They never mention a tooth revolt with pregnancy.
 Not once.
-Nor do they explain when you are 10 years old that avoiding proper hygiene is akin to ping hammering your teeth once you turn 25.
+Nor do they explain when you are 10 years old that one slip of proper hygiene is akin to ping hammering your teeth once you turn 25.

-Brushing away a year of bad habits the night before a dentist checkup doesn't count.
+Brushing away a few, slacking, bedtime habits the night before a dentist checkup doesn't count.

 Fast forward to adulthood and compulsive flossing.
 I have flossing picks everywhere.
 I'm the OCD of the dental world.
 Little hand flossers packed in my purse, in the van, in a bag in front of my computer.
 My compulsion has paid off and my hygienist loves me.
-However, I still need root canal, crown, have a cracked filling, blah, blah, blah...
-Don't even get me started on my front teeth repair.
-It's a long story involving roller skates, a blanket, and ramming my 7 year-old face into a steel pole.
+However, I still need root canal, crown, have a cracked filling, blah, blah, blah.
+My front teeth repair is another long story involving roller skates, a blanket, and ramming my 7 year-old face into a steel pole.

-I have my own little Toothbrushers now.
-I've taken it upon myself to sporadically inspire household hygiene with the Billy Bob teeth angle.
+I've motivated my kids in the past, sporadically inspiring household hygiene with the Billy Bob teeth angle.
 I sputter out through fake plastic, black, misaligned teeth in my best redneckerson, "SMOOCH!
 Youse want some teeth like me?!
 Don'cha ever brush...hey, give yer mama some sugar."

-Armed with good dose of fear, my kids have good hygiene habits for life.
-And if all goes as planned, I'll also have label readers that would make even Linda cry into her recommended servings of protein-filled peanut butter.
+Armed with good dose of fear, my adult kids have good hygiene habits for life.
+I also have label readers that would make even Linda cry into her recommended servings of protein-filled TikTok peanut butter.

 ~Bee may or may not be approved by the American Dental Association